Nigho/ignitioncoin/README.md

 CoinMarketCap: https://coinmarketcap.com/currencies/brewhaust/

-Exchanges BRE is available on (as of 5/30/2018): Cryptopia, CoinExchange, CryptoBridge, BiteBTC - Coming Soon: CryptalDash Exchange
+Exchanges BRU is available on (as of 5/30/2018): Cryptopia, CoinExchange, CryptoBridge, BiteBTC - Coming Soon: CryptalDash Exchange

 For compiling on different architectures, see the docs/build-*os* documents.
 Otherwise, view releases page for windows qt-wallets.